Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 The first step is making fewer things depend on markets for survival.

 Healthcare is the obvious example in Canada.
-It is not perfect.
-It is not free of politics, rationing, wait times, staffing failures, or administrative failure.
+It has politics, rationing, wait times, staffing failures, and administrative failure.
 But the premise matters: getting cancer should not require negotiating with a billing department as the primary interface.

 That premise can be extended.